omeid/uconfig/README.md

     return value, nil
 })

-func main() {
 // then you can use the secretPlugin with uConfig like any other plugin.
 // Lucky, uconfig.Classic allows passing more plugins, which means
-    // you can simply do the following for flags, envs, files, and secrets! conf := uconfig.Classic[Config](nil, secrets).Run()
+// you can simply do the following for flags, envs, files, and secrets! var conf = uconfig.Classic[Config](nil, secrets) func main() {
+    conf := conf.Run()

     fmt.Printf("we got an API Key: %s\n", conf.Creds.APIKey)
 }